humanascode/terraform-azapi-nsgator/README.md

 NSGator is a Terraform module that automates Azure NSG rule management by handling priority assignment, detecting duplicates, and ensuring consistent rule deployment across network security groups.

 Its input is a map of objcets, each object reprsents a connectivity path including source and destination IPs, ports, protocols, and a workload identifier.
-The module takes care of crerating inbound and outbound rules as needed and manages priorities intelligently to avoid conflicts and ensure zero-downtime updates.
+The module takes care of creating inbound and outbound rules as needed and manages priorities intelligently to avoid conflicts and ensure zero-downtime updates.

 ## Who is it for?